Types of companies included in this guide

 - Just because companies used railroad technology or even ran small railroad operations does NOT automatically qualify them as railroad companies.
 To understand this limitation, consider computers as modern analogs of railroad equipment.
 While millions of today's companies use computers, only a microscopic percentage would properly be called "computer companies."
 TCox & Associates Inc. is a Colorado corporation and makes 100% of its income through the use of computers; no one would call it a "computer company."

 Companies which include the words listed below almost always qualify for my project.
-(See a full list of keywords commonly thought to be associated with railroading and how they are likely to be handled.)

 - chemin de fer